claudiospace/thiskantbefake/README.md

 [![This Kant Be Fake logo](https://s3-ap-south-1.amazonaws.com/bot-bkt/prod/47433/47433-Kant%20Gif_v2.gif)

 Our game is currently a playable prototype to give an idea of how we can teach the topic of Fake News using gamification.
-**Note**: Some of the components are not available anymore in the prototype.

 [Click here to read the game plot](https://thiskantbefake.netlify.app/plot.html)

 ## What makes the game unique?